apache/mnemonic/site/develop/index.md

 title: Developing
 ---

-Information about the Metron project that is most important for developers working on the project.
+Information about the Mnemonic project that is most important for developers working on the project.
 The project has created [bylaws](bylaws.html) for itself.